SUMMER CAMP 2026!

 Story-rich environments and diverse read-alouds

-Book clubs, nonfiction reading, and structured reading strategies for older students
+Book clubs and structured reading strategies for older learners

-We integrate Science of Reading-aligned practices through hands-on, meaningful learning - not drills or worksheets.
+We incorporate Science of Reading-aligned practices through hands-on, meaningful learning, not drills or worksheets.

 Math lives in:

-A developmentally sound scope and sequence guides instruction, while play and creativity guide delivery.
+A thoughtful scope and sequence guides instruction, while play and creativity guide delivery.

-We nurture your child’s natural curiosity through experimentation, observation, and real-world discovery.
+We nurture curiosity through experimentation, observation, and discovery.

 Outdoor exploration and journaling

-All learners, regardless of age, are encouraged to wonder, test, build, and reflect.
+All learners are encouraged to wonder, test, build, and reflect.

 Cultural storytelling and traditions

-History and geography through books, play, and inquiry
+History and geography explored through play and inquiry

 Students explore: